 - French-style rosés: Much like French red wine, a French rosé will be on the dry side.
 If you’d like a low-calorie, alcohol-removed version, Surely’s rosé is the perfect choice.

 If you’re looking for a special occasion beverage, sparkling rosé is a great option that keeps the pink and adds some fizz:

 - Sparkling rosé: Light and fruity, sparkling rosé is particularly popular in the summer months or for celebrations.
 The sparkling rosé from Surely retains the flavor of a delicious California rosé with the addition of vibrant bubbles, sans alcohol.
 It’s perfect for a sober September.

-4 Best Red Wines
+4 Best Red Varietals